vault27/Foundation/bgp.md

 - Inter-Cluster peerings between RRs can be client or non-client peerings
   - Depends on redundancy design
   - Duplicate routes, more processing
-- Cluster-ID is based on Router-|D
+- Cluster-ID is based on Router-ID
   - By default all RR are in separate clusters
 - Same cluster-id on both clusters or not?
   - Depends on redundancy design...